 It’s true that I didn’t have a date with someone else about 10 years ago.

 But guess who I had a date with?

-And that’s the best thing to ever happen to me because I realised that I’m actually really great company.
+And that’s the best thing to ever happen to me because I realized that I’m actually really great company.

-That’s really why you need to date yourself first on Valentine’s Day: so you can get to know yourself.
+That’s really why you need to date yourself first on Valentine’s Day (or any other day!): so you can get to know yourself.

 Discover what you really want.